bcit-ltc/infrastructure-documentation/docs/3_infrastructure/infrastructure-details.md

 # Infrastructure Details

-!!! warning "Under Construction"

-    This page is still being written

 ## Virtual Machines

 Our virtual machines (VM's) are provisioned by ITS using VMWare vSphere.
 The [vSphere hypervisor client interface](https://vcsa01.tis.bcit.ca/) is where we control the state of a VM (stopped, running, paused, snapshots, etc..).